Andreas Vinciguerra: Pro career

 In the 2009 World Group Playoffs in March 2009, Sweden faced Israel in Vinciguerra's hometown.
 Dudi Sela first defeated Vinciguerra 11–9 in the fifth set.
 Harel Levy then beat Vinciguerra in the decisive final match in a marathon 3-hour, 44 minutes, 8–6 in the fifth set, to lead the Israeli team to a come-from-behind 3–2 victory over the 7-time Davis Cup champion Swedes at Baltic Hall in Malmö, Sweden, and allow Israel to advance in the 2009 Davis Cup.

 After the Davis Cup, Vinciguerra reached his first tournament of the year the final at the Rome Challenger.
-He then received a wild card to the Swedish Open where he made it to the semifinals.
+He then received a wild card to the 2009 Swedish Open where he made it to the semifinals.
+By making semifinals, his first since and 2001 Paris Masters, he holds the all time record for the longest gap between semi finals on the ATP Tour of 402 weeks.
+This record was equaled by Marco Trungelliti in April 2026.